 In the Online Store – Preferences, you can set your website title and meta description.
 The meta description is the short description that will show up when people search your website in search engines.
 Then, Google Analytics and Facebook Pixels.
-Both these are very important for tracking your customers and being able to retarget and creating lookalike audiences.
+Both these are very important for tracking your customers and being able to retarget and create lookalike audiences.

 Final Part – Getting Paid

-Now, we have set up the entire website, we will be going back to the Setting page for the final and most important step.
+Now, that we have set up the entire website, we will be going back to the Setting page for the final and most important step.

 On this page, navigate to your payment providers and set up the payment gateway.
 You can either be using Stripe, Paypal, or Shopify payments to accept payment for purchases.